Skip to content

 pixi project environment list

-project export conda_environment#
+project export conda-environment#

 Exports a conda environment.yml file.
 The file can be used to create a conda environment using conda/mamba: